umdfiresa2024/spring-research-microplastics/README.md

 ## Preliminary Results

-Use your final dataset to visualize how the treatment variable impacts the outcome variable here:
+After observing all counties’ policy implementation dates, we noticed most location recently (2022-2024) implemented their bag bans or taxes.
+When gathering data, we defined sufficient dissolved carbon data as any location with over 100 observations over a continuous period of time.
 We found that Harford County is the only county in Maryland that implemented a Bag Ban before 2024 that had sufficient dissolved carbon data.
 We also found that Arlington County in Virginia is the only county in Virginia that had a tax implemented before 2024 and had sufficient